-WLA impacts in the middle Willamette River (RM 85 to Willamette Falls) are less than in the upper Willamette River (RM 184 to RM 85) during the summer (Figure 10-17 vs. Figure 10-14), but similar during the fall spawning period (Figure 10-18 vs. Figure 10-15).
-The maximum impact in the middle Willamette River during the summer is 0.17°C and during the fall is 0.22°C. In addition to the individual point sources provided, up to 0.01°C of impact is assigned to point source discharges covered by General NPDES permits in the Willamette River, for a maximum total HUA assignment to point sources of 0.23°C.
+WLA impacts in the middle Willamette River between (RM 85 upstream from Salem and to Willamette Falls) are less- than in the upper Willamette River (RM 184 to RM 85) during the summer (Figure 10-17 vs. Figure 10-14), but similar during the fall spawning period (Figure 10-18 vs. Figure 10-15).
+The maximum impact in this reach the middle Willamette River during the summer is 0.19°C.17°C and during the fall is 0.22°C. In addition to the individual point sources provided, up to 0.02°C01°C of impact is assigned to point source discharges covered by General NPDES permits in this area the Willamette River, for a maximum total HUA assignment to point sources of 0.21°C. Due to the relatively large point source impacts at the POMI, reserve capacity was reduced to 0.02°C in this AU (OR\SR\1709000703\04\104013).23°C.

-Figure 10-16.
-Change in maximum 7DADM stream temperatures between the Wasteload Allocations and No Point Sources scenarios for the middle Willamette River over the spring spawning period
+Figure 10-16+ Change in maximum 7DADM stream temperatures between the Wasteload Allocations and No Point Sources scenarios for the middle Willamette River over all time periods the spring spawning period